-How To Auto Logout Inactive Users After A Period Of Time In Linux - OSTechNix

 How To Auto Logout Inactive Users After A Period Of Time In Linux

-Let us picture this scenario.
-You have a shared server which is regularly being accessed by many users from all systems in the network.
+Picture this scenario.
+You are managing a shared server that is regularly being accessed by many users from all systems in the network.
 There are chances that some user may forget to logout his session and left the session open.
-As we all know, leaving an user session open is dangerous.
-Some users may do some damage intentionally.
-Would you, as a system admin, go and check each and every system to verify whether the users have logged out or not?
-Not necessary.
-Also, It’s quite time consuming process if you have hundreds of machines in your network.
+Leaving an user session open is dangerous and some users may misuse it intentionally.
+Would you manually check each and every system to verify whether the users have logged out or not?
+It is not necessary!
+Also, It's quite time consuming task if there are hundreds of machines in your network.
 Instead, you can make an user to auto logout from a local or SSH session after a particular period of inactivity.
-This brief tutorial describes how to auto logout inactive users after a particular period of time in Unix-like systems.
-It’s not that difficult.
-Follow me.
+This brief tutorial describes how to auto logout inactive users after a particular period of time in Linux and Unix-like systems.

 Auto Logout Inactive Users After A Period Of Time In Linux